hkirk/ST2ITS2_Material/slide_server/slides/Week 2/inheritance.md

 * How should we as developers make sense of the `hammer` object?
 * Derieved classes are forced to inherit from `base` classe

-Inheritance can give all sorts of problems - especially as the code evolves - and it <mark>will</mark>
+Inheritance can give all sorts of problems - especially as the code <mark>evolves</mark> - and it will

 ----